The Wilcox Solar Observatory

 The observatory is located in the foothills just south of the

-Stanford University campus.
+Stanford University main campus.

-Current research topics include
+Current WSO research topics include

 space weather,